-The first financial year shall end on 31 December 2016.
+The first financial year ended on 31 December 2016.

-XVII.
+XVIII.
 PERIODICAL REPORTS AND PUBLICATIONS

 The Company publishes an audited annual report and an unaudited semi-annual report.
 These reports include financial information relating to the various Sub-Funds of the Company as well as the composition and progression of the price of their assets.
 Each report also contains a consolidated statement of the assets of each Sub-Fund expressed in Euros.
 Annual reports are published within four months following the close of the financial year.
 Semi-annual reports are published within two months of the end of the semester.
-The first semi-annual report will be published as of 30 June 2016.
-The first audited annual report will be published as of 31 December 2016.
+The first semi-annual report was published as of 30 June 2016.
+The first audited annual report was published as of 31 December 2016.